HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 # Coming Back to `WndProc`

-We'll need to implement the `WndProc` method I mentioned earlier.
-This simply will pass some of the arguments onto our `updateWindow` method.
+We'll need to write the `WndProc` method I mentioned earlier.
+This will pass some of the arguments onto our `updateWindow` method.

 ```cpp
 LRESULT CALLBACK WndProc(HWND hWnd, UINT uMsg, WPARAM wParam, LPARAM lParam)